-For example, a recent Forrester Total Economic Impact™ study, revealed that a typical enterprise-level organization using Echoworx’s OneWorld encryption platform can expect an ROI of 155 per cent—with upwards of $2.7M in cost-mitigating benefits.
-This same study showed that using the OneWorld platform to replace legacy on-premises encryption solutions could save the software cost of previous solutions and avoid other legacy-related costs for a three-year savings of $793K.
+There are also financial incentives for using encryption.
+A recent Forrester Total Economic Impact™ study, revealed that a typical enterprise-level organization using Echoworx’s OneWorld encryption platform can expect an ROI of 155 per cent—with upwards of $2.7M in cost-mitigating benefits.

 Get the full Forrester Total Economic Impact™ study of OneWorld now.